 Several big corporations typically known for other products have ventured into housing construction, among them Ikea and Toyota.
-One company to make a particularly big splash in the prefab housing market is the Japanese retail giant Muji, otherwise known for their simplistic clothing.
-In 2015, they revealed prototypes for three affordable micro homes, made out of wood, cork and aluminium respectively.
+One company to make a particularly big splash in the prefab housing market is the Japanese retail giant Muji, otherwise known for its simplistic clothing.
+In 2015, they revealed prototypes for three affordable micro homes, made out of wood, cork, and aluminum respectively.

 Its most basic model — the Muji Hut — measures just 9m² and comes at a price of approximately 26.000€.
 The hut contains no toilet or kitchen so that residents rely on public facilities nearby.
 Unfortunately for tiny-home-lovers worldwide, the hut is only available in Japan for now, with no international release date known.

-The homes of Barcelona-based architecture firm NOEM illustrate how much creativity and individuality is achievable in modular construction.
-All houses consist of prefabricated wooden modules but are highly customizable, allowing the firm to realise a range of different designs and functions.
+The homes of Barcelona-based architecture firm NOEM illustrate how much creativity and individuality are achievable in modular construction.
+All houses consist of prefabricated wooden modules but are highly customizable, allowing the firm to realize a range of different designs and functions.

 Sustainability is a key consideration in each project — in fact, the name NOEM stems from “no emissions.”
 All homes are built with natural materials, kept free of any toxic components like glue or paint and collect rainwater for WC use.
 NOEM also designs under the standards of a passive house, meaning that they apply rigorous criteria for energy efficiency, claiming that their homes have only 5% CO2 emissions compared to a traditional home.